Civilian Conservation Corps Camp

 Today, the county continues to preserve its rich Native American heritage, with many residents having strong ties to the Lakota Sioux tribe.
 Bennett County also offers opportunities for outdoor recreation, including hunting, fishing, and hiking in nearby areas like the Badlands National Park.

-This timeline provides a condensed summary of the historical journey of Bennett County, South Dakota.
+This timeline provides a concise overview of the key events in the history of Bennett County, South Dakota.

 • 1909: Bennett County is founded and named after John E. Bennett.